AdelSiddiquei/leetcode/README.md

 ## Installation

 ## Testing
-Once package has been downloaded, one can use the:
+Once package has been downloaded, and environment activated one can use the:
 ```bash
 pytest
 ```
-command in cli to run the tests in ./tests
+command in cli to run the tests in `./tests`